OdinPreston/java-calculator/README.md

 Where `/path/to/java` is the absolute path to java executable.
 Then you can use JavaCalculator to launch the program, as any other binary (even though it's not a binary).
 ## Usage
-Run with command-line arguments, where each argument is a single expression in any of the supported notations.
+For command line usage, run with command-line arguments, where each argument is a single expression in any of the supported notations.
 For example:
 `JavaCalculator "2+2*50" "* / 9 3 20" "20 6 4 + *"`
 will produce
 ```